RTEMS/rtems-docs/c-user/config/classic-init-task.rst

 .. rubric:: NOTES:

-The application shall define exactly one of the following configuration options
+The application shall define at least one of the following configuration options

 * ``CONFIGURE_RTEMS_INIT_TASKS_TABLE``,